 This wasn’t the final look I wanted but it was a huge part of this process!
 So the next step was to get some texture going on this piece.
 I first put some of the Coffee Bean and water into a Tupperware container and mixed it really well.

 Once I mixed the paint and water, I then added a scoop of the Sea Spray in a little at a time.
 You will want a pancake batter consistency for this part.

-Now that we mixed up the Sea Spray and Coffee Bean mixture, I randomly placed it in spot brushing down and blotting for more texture.
-Wait for this to dry.
+Now that we mixed up the Sea Spray and Coffee Bean mixture, I randomly placed it in spots brushing down and blotting for more texture.
+You want to wait for this to dry.
 Are you getting excited for this rusted patina finish yet???

 Adding Copper Patina